DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Typical features include:

-Direct staining by immunofluorescent techniques may reveal deposits of immunoglobulins at the base of the epidermis.
+Direct immunofluorescent staining may reveal deposits of immunoglobulins at the base of the epidermis.

 Treatment is not always necessary.
 Local treatments for symptomatic cutaneous or mucosal disease are:

 Systemic treatment for widespread lichen planus or severe local disease often includes a 1 to 3-month course of oral prednisone, while commencing another agent from the following list:

 In cases of oral lichen planus affecting the gums with contact allergy to mercury, the lichen planus may resolve on replacing the fillings with composite material.
 If the lichen planus is not due to mercury allergy, removing amalgam fillings is very unlikely to result in a cure.

 Cutaneous lichen planus tends to clear within a couple of years in most people, but mucosal lichen planus is more likely to persist for a decade or longer.
 Spontaneous recovery is unpredictable, and lichen planus may recur at a later date.
 Scarring is permanent, including balding of the scalp.